anthony-mccrovitz/Stock-Price-Prediction/README.md

 * Improve the accuracy of the model

 At the end, we'll document some potential future directions we can go in to improve the technique.

+## Next steps

+We've come far in this project!
+We've downloaded and cleaned data, and setup a backtesting engine.
+We now have an algorithm that we can add more predictors to and continue to improve the accuracy of.

+There are a lot of next steps we could take to improve our predictions:

+### Improve the technique

+* Calculate how much money you'd make if you traded with this algorithm

+### Improve the algorithm

+* Run with a reduced step size!
+This will take longer, but increase accuracy
+* Try discarding older data (only keeping data in a certain window)
+* Try a different machine learning algorithm
+* Tweak random forest parameters, or the prediction threshold

+### Add in more predictors

+* Account for activity post-close and pre-open
+    * Early trading
+    * Trading on other exchanges that open before the NYSE (to see what the global sentiment is)
+* Economic indicators
+    * Interest rates
+    * Other important economic news
+* Key dates
+    * Dividends
+    * External factors like elections
+* Company milestones
+    * Earnings calls
+    * Analyst ratings
+    * Major announcements
+* Prices of related stocks
+    * Other companies in the same sector
+    * Key partners, customers, etc.